Chairman: Larry Dunn, MNEC

 Please Note: Please print out the Competition Rules and read through them for a complete explanation.

 Please remember this stipulation for competing.
 To help maintain the cumulative scoring for the year and to provide a way to report the scores on the club's website, you must use the Club's website to enter the print competition.
-We will only be asking for your name, title and category.
-We are not asking for a digital image of your print.
-By using an online entry form – much like that used for the digital competition – we can collect the data about each month's competition.
+We will only ask for your name, title and category.
+We are not asking to upload a digital image of your print.
+By using this online entry form – much like the one used for the digital competition – we can collect the data about each month's competition.
+All online entry form information MUST BE COMPLETED BY 6:00PM TWO WEEKS PRIOR TO THE PRINT COMPETITION DATE AND SUBMITTED THE SAME NIGHT PRINTS ARE DUE.
 Click here to get to the Entry Form.

 Briefly some of the rules follow: